 You can combine this method with the cup methods listed above to jazz up the packaging a bit.
 It might even make it easier to carry.

-You can find gift wrap in the form of paper, plastic, or little bags.
+You can find gift wraps in the form of paper, plastic, or little bags.
 They’re decorative and generally sturdy as well.
 Using gift wrap can also ensure your cupcake is safe from contamination.

 Use this method if you’re packaging individual cupcakes for friends or cupcakes to be eaten right away.